Rene Russo: 2010s

 In 2010, Russo returned to the screen in the superhero film Thor, released in 2011, after being persuaded by director Kenneth Branagh in December 2009, who asked her to portray Frigga, the mother of the titular hero.
 However, most of her scenes were removed in editing.
 She received more screen time in Thor: The Dark World (2013).
 She credited those films, which made more than US$1 billion combined, with introducing her to a new generation of filmgoers.
 "The funny thing is now I have kids coming up to me, and I'm thinking, 'how do you know my movies?'
 And they say, 'That's Thors mummy'."

 In 2014, Russo appeared as a morning news director, alongside Jake Gyllenhaal, in the crime thriller Nightcrawler, written and directed by her husband Dan Gilroy.
 The film was met with widespread praise and several critics listed it as one of the best films of 2014.
 Indiewire asserted: "Russo is an integral part of the narrative and she gives as good as she gets.
 The role is easily her finest in several years and the rich material uncorks a wealth of inventiveness from the actress.
 There's not a lot of imaginatively drawn roles for aging women, but Russo sinks her teeth into the role of a coldblooded vampiress protective of her own uncertain hold in the newsroom."
 Budgeted at US$8.5 million, the film grossed US$50.3 million.

 Russo portrayed a groupie and the mother of director G.J.
 Echternkamp in his independent comedy Frank and Cindy (2015), based on the 2007 documentary of the same name.
 In 2015, she reunited once again with Robert De Niro, playing an in-house massage therapist and his love interest, in the comedy The Intern, directed by Nancy Meyers.
-The New York Post and The Washington Post found her to be a highlight in her role, and the film grossed US$194.6 million globally.
+Both The Washington Post and New York Post found her to be a highlight in her role, and the film grossed US$194.6 million globally.
 Russo starred with Morgan Freeman and Tommy Lee Jones in another comedy, Just Getting Started (2017), as the regional director of the luxury resort Villa Capri in Palm Springs, California.
 Variety felt that the three actors "do little more than embarrass themselves here", as part of an overall negative response.